Skip to main content

 Serverless Application Flow

-This guide demonstrates how to use Rulesets and Rules to automatically put documents with different content-types into different Queues.
+This tutorial demonstrates how to use Rulesets and Rules to automatically place documents with different content types into different Queues.

 The code for the tutorial can be found on the FormKiQ Github Tutorials